v-for-vasya/lammbert/README.md

 <details>
 <summary><h3>Testnets</h3></summary>

-NOTE: 11/21/2023, the Goerli deployment is out of sync with the latest v4. **It is recommend to use local testing instead**
+We ran out of time to test the invariant, only compiled it, but the Goerli deployment is out of sync with the latest v4. **It is recommend to use local testing instead**

-~~For testing on Goerli Testnet the Uniswap Foundation team has deployed a slimmed down version of the V4 contract (due to current contract size limits) on the network.~~

-~~The relevant addresses for testing on Goerli are the ones below~~

 ```bash
 POOL_MANAGER = 0x0